 TerreStar’s CTO, Dennis Matheson disagrees.
-He says the launch of chips from Qualcomm next year will enable handsets and data cards that can deliver LTE-speeds in the 2 GHz spectrum that TerreStar owns.
+He says the launch of chips from Qualcomm (s qcom) next year will enable handsets and data cards that can deliver LTE-speeds in the 2 GHz spectrum that TerreStar owns.
 He says that network could be deployed in 2010 and working by 2011.
-Harbinger Capital Partners, the hedge fund that owns a significant stake in TerreStar as well as other large spectrum holders, has been pitching this hybrid wireless network to potential investors such as Google.
+Harbinger Capital Partners, the hedge fund that owns a significant stake in TerreStar as well as other large spectrum holders, has been pitching this hybrid wireless network to potential investors such as Google (s GOOG).

 So if no one buys into the ATC efforts, TerreStar may be reliving rather than reinventing the failed satellite model of 15 years ago.